April 27

 We talk more about these in the next section, What to Look for in a Commercial Grade Induction Burner.

 Not all commercial grade induction burners are better than all consumer grade induction burners, but most are.
-You have to do your research to make sure the extra money you're spending on one is worth it.
+You have to do your research to make sure the extra money you're spending is worth it.

-You don't have to buy commercial grade products to get good quality, and consumer grade might be just fine for your needs.
+You don't have to buy commercial products to get good quality, and consumer grade might be fine for your needs.
 However, quality for BOTH types of induction burners can vary considerably, so be sure to do your research if you want to get the most bang for your buck.
 Brand names, cost, and even positive reviews are not always a guarantee of a great product.

 What to Look for in a Commercial Induction Burner